Hoyos continued....

 To a conservative journalist who insisted vehemently that some bishops in England were denying permission for the vetus ordo to be celebrated in their dioceses, the cardinal said such cases were few and he did not want to make the Eucharist a cause of confrontation for priests, lay people, bishops and the Holy See.
 He explained that the new rite was a response to a new era of world communication and conceded that it too contained riches.

-had come to celebrate the new rite alongside the old.
+The Pope had decided that the time had come to celebrate the new rite alongside the old.
 "It is not a matter of confrontation but of dialogue, fraternal dialogue, and making efforts to understand the precious things contained in the new and in the old rite," he said.
 But what exactly were the abuses he had alluded to earlier that had crept in with the advent of the new rite?
 The answer was surprising.
 He explained that he had received letters complaining that a priest had celebrated Mass made up as a clown: "The parish priest with the lips painted and the wig and mirrors here," he said, pointing to his temples.
 "A travesty."
 Other examples including that of a priest who had allegedly presided at Sunday Mass dressed in a miniskirt, and a priest who had invited his Protestant "brother" to celebrate the Eucharist.
 Yet another had introduced his wife and sons before celebrating Mass.
 "There is an atmosphere that makes possible those abuses and that atmosphere must be changed, and in my poor opinion the new presence of the Gregorian Rite will help us to take seriously the identity of our faith, respecting all the other ways of thinking but keeping strongly our identity with Christ, with Christ in Calvary, with Christ in Golgotha, with Christ offering his blood for our salvation."

-robes in readiness for his address to the Latin Mass Society's annual general meeting, followed by a private session with Cormac Cardinal Murphy-O'Connor.
+With that the cardinal was off to change into his red robes in readiness for his address to the Latin Mass Society's annual general meeting, followed by a private session with Cormac Cardinal Murphy-O'Connor.
 According to a statement issued by Archbishop's House, Cardinal Castrillón expressed his gratitude to his fellow cardinal for the generous way which the bishops of England and Wales had responded to an indult from Pope Paul VI allowing traditionalists to celebrate the vetus ordo and for their reception of Pope Benedict's motu proprio.

 http://www.thetablet.co.uk/articles/11611